 As an anatomist, variation is inherent in nearly everything that I teach and study, from the frogs that I wrote my dissertation on, to the cats, pigs, and sharks that my students dissect in the laboratory.
 Variation is the bane of my student’s existence in the anatomy lab, and it often comes as a surprise when I tell them that the exact pattern of branching blood vessels in one cat may not be exactly the same as that in the cat on the next bench over.
 Some cats are muscular brawlers, whereas others have muscles so wispy that it’s a wonder that they could support their own body weight.
 Anyone who has taken human gross anatomy in medical school has probably observed the exact same thing in the human cadavers that they dissected.
 Variation is normal.
 In fact, it’s essential – variation serves as the raw material upon which natural selection can act in the process of evolution, and it’s ultimately the reason why we can now run down the road on two legs instead of four.

-filmed the first 1000 or so runners to pass the ~17.5 mile mark in Newton during the Boston Marathon (on Washington St. near the intersection with Commonwealth Ave. - see picture at right from Google Street View - it was a relatively flat stretch of the course).
+My goal in this post is to address the topic of variation in running form as it applies to a small sample of elite runners.
+This past April two of my students went down to Boston and filmed the first 1000 or so runners to pass the ~17.5 mile mark in Newton during the Boston Marathon (on Washington St. near the intersection with Commonwealth Ave. – see picture at right from Google Street View – it was a relatively flat stretch of the course).
 The film was recorded in slow motion at 300 frames/second (see below), which allows a high degree of accuracy and detail when examining aspects of the running stride.
 Despite this, it can still be hard to see exactly what is happening in a streaming video, so what I have done here is to extract still images from my videos for four runners at a standardized moment in the gait cycle (I will be doing more of this at different points in coming posts).
 The runners that you will see are four of the top five finishers in the 2010 Boston Marathon: Robert Cheruiyot (the eventual winner), Tekeste Kebede (2nd place), Meb Keflezighi (5th place), and Ryan Hall (4th place).
-In the yellow singlet behind Cheruiyot you can see Deriba Merga, who rounded out the top five by finishing 3rd - I have omitted him below since he is somewhat obscured by Cheruiyot in the video.
+In the yellow singlet behind Cheruiyot you can see Deriba Merga, who rounded out the top five by finishing 3rd – I have omitted him below since he is somewhat obscured by Cheruiyot in the video.

 What follows is not an exhaustive analysis of running stride in these runners (I’m hardly qualified to do that), but rather an attempt to point out that even at the highest level of competition, running form is highly variable.
 Why is this important?
 The main reason in my mind is that you can find innumerable published descriptions of how best to run, or what the optimal running form is.
 Often these descriptions share key points (e.g., avoid overstriding, avoid excess vertical and horizontal motion, etc.), but they also often differ greatly in the details and it’s hard to know just what you should be doing out on the road or trail.
 For this reason I’m going to take a look at three aspects of the running stride and discuss the variation seen among these four elite runners.
 We’ll start with one of the most hotly debated aspects of running form these days – footstrike.